 For consistency, each Examination Committee member is allocated complete questions to mark (for example histology case 3) from all candidates.
-Every slide and question are marked independently by two Examination Committee members based on the scoring agreed by all members during the preparatory meeting.
+Every slide and question is marked independently by two Examination Committee members based on the scoring agreed by all members during the preparatory meeting.
 They then compare their marks (consolidation).
 If there is a discrepancy between marks, the answers are looked at again and the discrepancy is discussed until a final agreement is reached.
 All marks are registered in a computer program which calculates the percentage of points reached per candidate, slide or question.
-The results from the first 4 sections are statistically analyzed for their quality and discriminatory power.
+The results from the first 4 sections are statistically analyzed at the Medizinische Fakultät der Universität Bern, Switzerland, Institut für Medizinische Lehre, Abteilung für Assessment und Evaluation, for their quality and discriminatory power.
 All results are approved before disclosure of candidates' names.
 A candidate has to have 60% of the total points possible in a section to have passed this section.
 ECVP Council has the final decision about approval of the results.
-Candidates are usually informed of their results by e-mail within 10 days.
+Candidates are usually informed of their results within a couple of days.
 The results of the examination will be announced to all candidates on the same date.